ch4itu/EternalBliss/README.md

 ## 🔒 The Sunset Problem

 Most "on-chain" games today are only partially decentralized.
-They shut down servers, stop maintaining contracts, or remove frontends — and player assets effectively disappear.
+They shut down servers, stop maintaining contracts, or remove frontends – and player assets effectively disappear.

 **Eternal Bliss is different.**
 - Heroes and stats are written directly on Algorand.
 - Items, gold, and maps are ASAs or note-field data, secured at Layer-1.
+- PvP challenges and outcomes are permanently recorded on-chain.
 - The game client is static HTML/JS, portable and forkable by anyone.

 Even if the original team steps away, the world of Eternal Bliss will **never sunset**.
 Players can always rebuild the frontend and continue their journey, because the game itself lives on the blockchain.